jeevan-v8/devops_microservices/README.md

 - **CI/CD**: Jenkins
 - **Database**: PostgreSQL

-# Building and Running a Node.js Application with Docker

-This document outlines the steps to create a Docker container for a Node.js application using a Dockerfile.

-## 1. Define the Dockerfile
+---

 ## Setup Instructions

-# CI/CD Setup for Node.js Web Project in Jenkins

-## 1. Deploy Jenkins to a Remote Server Using Docker
+### 1. Deploy Jenkins to a Remote Server Using Docker

 To deploy Jenkins with moutining volumes to allow jenkins to run docker commands, run the following command in your terminal: